LibertyDSNP/spec/pages/DSNP/BatchPublications.md

 Batch files need to be quickly and easily searchable.
 Minimal storage size and fast, simple querying are preferred to guarantees of no false positives or advanced data manipulation and column relationships.
-The files are parsable by client applications, web views or browsers running pure JavaScript without a need to convert the format.
+The files are parseable by client applications, web views or browsers running pure JavaScript without a need to convert the format.

 Applications need to know if a given Batch file has any information they are interested in without downloading the file first.